beanOCE/webfishing/README.md

 ## beanOCE's Pronouns!*
 #### A WEBFISHING mod to add pronouns to in-game titles!

 This mod is still a work in progress, but hope to release as a 3rd-party mod soon!
-Requires [Lure](https://github.com/Sulayre/WebfishingLure).
+Requires [Lure 🦞](https://github.com/Sulayre/WebfishingLure).

 ## TODO
 - More pronouns!!!